felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

       pure .
 Right $ User { userName = user, userId = userId }
 ```

+> Note: `(Persist m, Log m)` is equivalent to currying the constraints as above.

-and we can simply run it as:
+To run it we can simply run it using:

 ```haskell
 runReaderT (createNewUser request) (logger, persistence)
 ```

+This could seem a bit magical, but it works because the `Has` typeclass has
+instances for tuples of all sizes.

-Or if we adjust `Application`:
+Or if we adjust `Application` and create the appropriate `Has` instances:
 ```haskell
 data Application m = Application
   { persistence :: Persistence m